CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Standard plans do NOT expire by time
 - A plan remains valid until quota is exhausted, revoked, or manually changed by admin
 - Optional expiry may exist only for special cases such as trial, promo, or manual override plans
+- Plans should include a plan_type field (standard or special) to distinguish expiry behavior

 Purpose:
 - provide structured tiers for users